 Wood preservative has been around for centuries.
-Coal-tar creosote was patented as a preservative treatment in 1836.
-Dr. Karl Wolman, a pioneer in wood preservation, first patented a fluoride-based preservative in 1907.
+In fact, Coal-tar creosote was patented as a preservative treatment in 1836.
+Dr. Karl Wolman was a pioneer in wood preservation.
+He first patented a fluoride-based preservative in 1907.

 Water in Wood – A Diffusion Process

-Wood is hygroscopic, meaning that it can attract and hold water molecules from the surrounding environment.
-The process which all non-pressurized wood preservative treatment delivers treatment chemicals is through water vapor diffusion – replacing the water in wood cells with the preservative chemical.
-Preservation is primarily concerned with sapwood – the outer layer directly beneath the bark.
+Wood is hygroscopic.
+So, it attracts and holds water molecules from the surrounding environment.
+Water vapor diffusion is the process in which all non-pressurized wood preservative treatment delivers treatment chemicals through.
+This means replacing the water in wood cells with the preservative chemical.
+Additionally, preservation is primarily concerned with sapwood.
+This is the outer layer directly beneath the bark.
 This is the physiologically active part of the wood and most susceptible to decay.
-Not all water needs to be replaced to be effective.
+However, not all water needs to be replaced to be effective.

-But when the lumber is dried, next a water based solution is applied to deliver the treatment chemicals, the force of diffusion draws the moisture into the fiber and delivers the preservative ingredients that stay when the moisture evaporates.
+But when the lumber is dried, next a water-based solution is applied to deliver the treatment chemicals.
+This happens because the force of diffusion draws the moisture into the fiber and delivers the preservative ingredients that stay when the moisture evaporates.

 Why Wood Preservatives Work